Karin151/individual-work/readme.md

 #This is a test for second lesson.
+#Editted from Github